benj5378/genomish/README.md

 ## How to get started?

 1. Download the script and install Python, if you don't already have it installed (remember to check add to path!).
-2. Insert DNA, RNA or DNA-template into the variables at line 149-151.
+2. Open the terminal, `cd` into the folder with the script
-3. Open the terminal, `cd` into the folder with the script and run `python ./main.py` .
+3. Run `python ./main.py --DNAtemplate ` followed by your DNA sequence, for instance `python ./main.py --DNAtemplate 3'-TACCCCAGCGGACGC-5'`.

 ## Made in Denmark